-So with this in mind, what does a good customer experience look like, and how can you as a company know when you’ve met your goals when it comes to delivering it?
+So with this in mind, what does a positive customer experience look like, and how can you as an entire company know when you’ve met your goals for customer experience management?

-As is often the case, the answer to understanding your customers’ experience is to ask them.
-In the upcoming sections we provide a range of CX metrics and a starter-list of foundational elements to a good customer experience management program.
+As is often the case, the answer to understanding your customer experience is to ask your audience.
+In the upcoming sections we provide a range of customer experience metrics and a starter-list of foundational elements to a good customer experience management program.

-If CX is your customers’ perception of your organisation, customer experience management (CXM) is your strategy for controlling those perceptions.
-It’s gone out of fashion as a term as practitioners have shifted to thinking about CX as something you don’t just “control” but track on a constant basis and make a central part of everything you do.
-It remains in use mainly because of Forrester’s use of the term in their Wave ranking of SaaS CX providers.
+If customer experience is your customers’ perception of your organisation, customer experience management (CXM) is your strategy for controlling those perceptions.
+It’s gone out of fashion as a term as practitioners have shifted to thinking about customer experience as something you don’t just “control” but track on a constant basis and make a central part of everything you do.
+It remains in use mainly because of Forrester’s use of the term in their Wave ranking of SaaS customer experience providers.

-To understand how to manage CX, you need to first understand experience management (XM) – the discipline of measuring and improving the four core experiences of a business: customer, employee, product, and brand.
+To understand how to manage customer experience, you need to first understand experience management – the discipline of measuring and improving the four core experiences of a business: customer, employee, product, and brand.

-As CX is part of XM, companies should adopt the XM Operating Framework, which is built on a combination of technology, culture, and six competencies.
+As customer experience is part of experience management, companies should adopt the experience management Operating Framework, which is built on a combination of technology, culture, and six competencies.
 While each of these elements are important, focus most of your attention on the six competencies and their 20 associated skills.

-Using the six XM competencies to manage customer experience
+Using the six experience management competencies to manage customer experience

-- Lead – Architecting, aligning, and sustaining successful CX efforts across different people and projects over multiple years
+- Lead – Architecting, aligning, and sustaining successful customer experience efforts across different people and projects over multiple years

-- Realise – Identifying and tracing the right metrics to ensure CX efforts achieve well-defined business objectives
+- Realise – Identifying and tracing the right metrics to ensure customer experience efforts achieve well-defined business objectives

-- Activate – Making sure your organisation has the appropriate skills, support, and motivation to achieve the desired CX results
+- Activate – Making sure your organisation has the appropriate skills, support, and motivation to achieve the desired customer experience results

 - Enlighten – Capturing, analysing, and distributing actionable insights